Taonga pūoro: Pahū Pounamu

 This Maori musical instrument is made of wood and a jade / greenstone gong and was used in the whare purakau (house of learning).
 Part of it is made of the jaw bone of the upokohue (pilot whale) and the striker is made from akeake, a native hardwood.

+Tōkere

+Refers to two kinds of wooden instruments: a pair of clappers used in the main islands, and a slit drum introduced from Tahiti (i.e. the tōʻere) via contact with the Cook Islands and its diaspora.

 Whirled instruments

 Pūrerehua

 The Pūrerehua can be made of bone, wood or stone, they are blade-like and swing on a long cord producing a loud, deep whirling that can be heard from a distance.
 A rapid spinning motion will start the music of the Purerehua'a song as it rotates and flutters.
 Uses vary from luring lizards, summoning rain, communicating and attracting a soul mate.

 Poi awhiowhio

 This Maori musical instrument was used as a bird lure.
 It was made by hollowing a gourd, drilling holes on either side and attaching a cord by which it could be swung around the head creating a whistling, chattering voice that attracted birds.